emerge-lang/compiler/roadmap.md

 ## Future features

+### Refactoring bucketlist

+* denote all identifiers quoted from input source that appear in diagnostics.
+Is already done sporadically -> do systematically
+* give every diagnostic type a code (like typescript does)

 ### Stateless Singletons

 Emerge can't have Kotlins `object` singletons because that suggest a single identity per program execution,